ShozabAbidi10/rt2_assignment2/README.md

 # Assignment 2 of the Research Track 2 course (MSc Robotics Engineering, Unige)

 The following repository contains the packages and the simulation environment for controlling a mobile robot in the Gazebo simulator with improved user interface developed in Jupyter Notebook.
+This assignment is an extension of its previous iteration assignment 1 which can be access from here: https://github.com/ShozabAbidi10/rt2assignment_package.

 ## Project Installation: